 Last week, I hosted a luncheon at the office on the topic of advocating fiercely for oneself.
 The presentation was inspired by the ATHENA Next Gen program, an eight-month series for emerging women leaders, which I was honored to join last year.
-Based around the principles in Martha Mayhood Mertz’s book Becoming Athena, the program not only introduced me to a lot of new friends, but it also really drove my personal development in 2017.
+Based on the principles in Martha Mayhood Mertz’s book Becoming Athena, the program not only introduced me to new friends, but it also really drove my personal development in 2017.

 A lot of the program’s leadership principles, like building relationships and giving back, come naturally to me.
-However, when it comes to advocating for myself, I (and many others out there!) really struggle.
+However, when it comes to advocating for myself, I really struggle.
 I knew this was a common problem in the workplace, so I brought in one of the co-founders of our local ATHENA program to present to our staff over lunch.

-After the presentation, I began to think more generally about the ways we can advocate for ourselves, and I realized how important it is for us to take inventory of our own achievements.
+After the presentation, I began to think more generally about the ways we can advocate for ourselves.
+I realized how important it is for us to take inventory of our own achievements.
 If we don’t actively keep track of our successes, how can we effectively ask for that raise or promotion?
-It’s easy to forget just how much we’ve accomplished, and without clear examples in mind, it’s no wonder that many of us clam up when it’s time to negotiate.
+It’s easy to forget just how much we’ve accomplished.
+Without clear examples in mind, it’s no wonder that many of us clam up when it’s time to negotiate.

 So how are you taking inventory of what you’re contributing to the workplace?
 Check out my list below for four easy ways to track your achievements in time for your next review.

 1. Make a list of your accomplishments each year.

 This one seems like a no-brainer, but it’s amazing how much of a difference one little list can make.
 A friend suggested this to me at a time when I was truly struggling to balance grad school and full-time work, when I felt I wasn’t really excelling in either area.
 As I began to list my work accomplishments from the year, I was able to view myself from an outsider’s perspective.
 The process actually gave me an attitude adjustment.